-- > The desired outcomes/outputs are: - Revised written guidance on the charity test in a format suitable for web publication. - Guidance targeted at a key audience of professional advisers, then prospective charities, umbrella bodies, existing charity trustees and OSCR staff. - To provide greater clarity on the charity test requirements for existing and prospective charities and their advisers. - Internal guidance for OSCR decision makers.
+- ➤ The desired outcomes/outputs are: - Revised written guidance on fundraising in a format suitable for web publication. - Guidance targeted at a key audience of professional advisers, then prospective charities, umbrella bodies, existing charity trustees and OSCR staff. - To provide greater clarity on the fundraising requirements of Scottish Charity law. - Internal guidance for OSCR decision makers.

-1 EQIA's; these consider relevant evidence in order to understand the likely or actual effect of policies or practices on equality groups V1.1
+1 EQIA's; these consider relevant evidence in order to understand the likely or actual effect of policies or practices on equality groups